arnabs542/qinghaoh.github.io/_posts/2021-01-24-substring.markdown

 [Knuth–Morris–Pratt (KMP) algorithm](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm)

 * Construct an auxiliary array `lps[]` of the same size as pattern
-* `lps[i]` is the length of the longest matching proper prefix which is also a suffix of the sub-pattern `pat[0...i]`.
+* `lps[i]` is the length of the longest matching proper prefix of the sub-pattern `pat[0...i]`, which is also a suffix of the sub-pattern `pat[0...i]`.
 A proper prefix of a string is a prefix that is not equal to the string itself.

 For example, for the pattern `AABAACAABAA`,
 ```